alexa-smart-properties/skill-sample-for-nodejs-hospitality/skill-sample-for-nodejs-hospitality-hotelrating/README.md

  NOTE: if you are using Microsoft windows, there is an issue with ASK CLI running on Windows where the produced Lambda code package won't have its dependency working properly.
 To work around this, please do the following:

 - Open an explorer window, navigate to the root folder of the downloaded sample that you deployed.
-- navigate into the .ask folder, and then navigate into the lambda folder, now delete build.zip that is in the folder
+- Navigate into the .ask folder, and then navigate into the lambda folder, now delete build.zip that is in the folder
-- select all of the files that are in the lambda folder, right click in the window and select 'Compress to zip file'
+- Select all of the files that are in the lambda folder, right click in the window and select 'Compress to zip file'
-- in a web browser, navigate to aws.amazon.com, then, log into your AWS account
+- In a web browser, navigate to aws.amazon.com, then, log into your AWS account
-- search for Lambda in the services search box, and click the found 'Lambda' result to go to the Lambda functions dashboard
+- Search for Lambda in the services search box, and click the found 'Lambda' result to go to the Lambda functions dashboard
-- find the generated Lambda function for the deployed skill (in the format ask-ratemystay-default-default-XXXX) and click to view the settings
+- Find the generated Lambda function for the deployed skill (in the format ask-ratemystay-default-default-XXXX) and click to view the settings
-- click 'Upload from' drop down on the right, and select '.Zip file', in the dialog that shows up, click 'Upload', and select the compressed zip file you generated in the .ask folder, click 'save'
+- Click 'Upload from' drop down on the right, and select '.Zip file', in the dialog that shows up, click 'Upload', and select the compressed zip file you generated in the .ask folder, click 'save'
-- wait until the zip file is uploaded successfully (you will see a green banner on the top)
+- Wait until the zip file is uploaded successfully (you will see a success status green banner on the top)
-- now the Lambda function is working properly.
+- Now the Lambda function is working properly.

 ### Step 4: Try the deployed skill under your developer portal account.

  - In a web browser, navigate to https://developer.amazon.com/alexa/console/ask, click the 'Rate my stay' skill to view the details.
 Then, click the 'Test' Tab near the top.
 You will see that Skill is enabled in 'Development' stage (the only option you can choose).

  - Start the skill sample by typing '**open rate my stay**' in the dialog box in the Alexa simulator on the left to check out the custom skill experience.
-You can either:
+You can:

  - Click the five star graphic, or type '**five stars**' to rate five stars, and see the response